 - Don't smoke.
 Tobacco can injure blood vessel walls and speed up the process of buildup of plaque in the arteries.
 If you smoke, ask your doctor to help you quit.

 Monitor your blood pressure at home.
-Home blood pressure monitoring can help you keep closer tabs on your blood pressure, show if medication is working, and even alert you and your doctor to potential complications.
-Home blood pressure monitoring isn't a substitute for visits to your doctor, and home blood pressure monitors may have some limitations.
+Home blood pressure monitoring allows you to keep a daily log of blood pressure measurements.
+Your doctor can review the information to determine if your medication is working or if you're having complications.
+Home blood pressure monitoring isn't a substitute for visits to your doctor.
 Even if you get normal readings, don't stop or change your medications or alter your diet without talking to your doctor first.

-If your blood pressure is under control, check with your doctor about how often you need to check it.
+If your blood pressure is under control, ask your doctor about how often you need to check it.

 - Practice relaxation or slow, deep breathing.
 Practice taking deep, slow breaths to help relax.
-There are some devices available that promote slow, deep breathing.
-According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure, especially when anxiety accompanies high blood pressure or standard treatments aren't well-tolerated.
+Some research shows that slow, paced breathing (five to seven deep breaths per minute) combined with mindfulness techniques can reduce blood pressure.
+There also are some devices available that promote slow, deep breathing.
+According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure, especially if you have anxiety with high blood pressure or can't tolerate standard treatments well.

 - Control blood pressure during pregnancy.
-If you're a woman with high blood pressure, discuss with your doctor how to control your blood pressure during pregnancy.
+Women with high blood pressure should discuss with their doctors how to control their blood pressure during pregnancy.

 - Fiber, such as blond psyllium and wheat bran